TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 that I want to fundamentally bet against.

-While not a comedian myself, I still know that entering the arena vulnerably is a carefully curation skill that takes guts to train.
+While not a comedian myself, I still know that entering the arena vulnerably is a carefully curated skill that takes guts to train.
 And while performing in the metaverse may be a reasonable first step - the rewarding feeling of self-expression psychologically doesn't arise from a low risk show in the metaverse.
 Gratitude arises from commitment and persistence.
-To the felt gratitude of speaking in front of people: the Internet isn't a replacement, it's potentially a safer alternative.
+To the felt gratitude of speaking in front of people: the Internet isn't a replacement, it's potentially a safer alternative though.

-But I think this points towards this more interesting trend of
+But I think this points towards that more interesting trend of
-aversion-software: Building a personal metaverse to forego feeling these vulnerable emotions of connectedness.
+aversion-software: Building a personal metaverse to forego feeling these vulnerable emotions of connectedness on a phyiscal stage.
+Leaving the permanently present exit opportunity open through performing in Mark Zuckerberg's metaverse comedy club.
+Potentially, with a totally anonymous account.

-In fact, many web2 solutions are now providing almost-too-good-to-be-true offerings that anchor us into fasely ideals - but that never really work as intended.
+In fact, many web2 solutions are now providing almost-too-good-to-be-true offerings that anchor us into fasely ideals: Meta wants us to believe that we can be real comedians.
+AirBnB, that we're staying at a friend's place.
+But they sadly never really deliver on their marketing.

-Dating apps successfully deceive us into thinking that an entire city's supply side market for dating is within reach of our finger tips.
-Swiping through the offer feels powerful: That any boy or girl of our dreams, independent of our attractivity or theirs in just one decision away.
+Dating apps successfully deceive us into thinking that an entire "city's supply side" is within reach of our finger tips.
+Swiping through the offer feels
+powerful: That any boy or girl of our dreams, independent of our attractivity or theirs in just one decision away.
 That they're within reach.

 But I think, even gender-independently, in 2022, we all know how little these apps deliver on their promises.
 The deception is not just in over focusing on what works well multi-modally (pretty images and videos, high contrast, usage of strong language).

 When we arrive at an AirBnB or a date.
 At a LonelyPlanet location, then we recognize the skilfulness with which the online offer had been drafted with.
 We find that visual attraction doesn't translate into the actual rooms of the AirBnB.
-We find that we're not connecting with our date or that this supposedly "lonely" space is filled with other tourists.
+We find that we're not connecting with our date or that this supposedly "lonely" planet is filled with other tourists.

-YCombinator's founder Paul Graham and AirBnB's founders are heard in many
-interviews: AirBnB is like temporarily moving in with friends, the idea being that you're on the look out for a holiday domicile or a place to lessen your business trip loneliness.
-They're seen asking themselves: Why would anyone want to rent their flat out to strangers?
-And indeed, the modern AirBnB experience still poses this question.
+YCombinator's founder Paul Graham and AirBnB's founders state on many occasions that AirBnB is like temporarily moving in with friends.
+The idea being that you're on the look-out for a holiday domicile or a place to lessen your business trip's loneliness.
+In talks, they often mention the following:

+> When we invested in AirBnB, we asked ourselves: Why would anyone want to rent
+> their flat out to strangers?

+And indeed, the modern AirBnB experience now address this question.

 While I have really stayed in a young New Yorker's actual flat in 2015, that has been the only one of those anchoring experiences throughout many other